How to create your own trading strategy?

-- A strategy reduces time of market analysis.
+- A strategy reduces the time of market analysis.
 As soon as the strategy provides the signals, a trader starts acting.

-Trading tip: You may find various Forex trading strategies in the Internet.
+Trading tip: You may find various Forex trading strategies on the Internet.
 Before using any of them on the live account, test in on the demo account.
 Have realistic expectations – some trading strategies are better than others, but none will offer you 100% profit.

-So, despite the fact that there are hundreds of existing strategies to use, you can try to build you own one.
+So, despite the fact that there are hundreds of existing strategies to use, you can try to build your own one.
 Its undeniable advantage will be that it will take into account your personal approach to Forex trading.

 You don’t have to have a multiyear trading experience to create your own strategy.
 However, you should know such basic things as: